-Key intuition: implementation is easy, provided that environment sharing-relationships are modeled correctly.
+Key intuition: implementing mutation in a language supporting mutation is easy, provided that environment sharing-relationships are modeled correctly.
 A nested environment shares its parent environment representation!

-Observation: there is no straightforward way to support assignment if environments are represented as functions.
+Observation: in the absence of a complex store-passing semantics, there is no straightforward way to support assignment if environments are represented as functions.
 Why?
 Assignment must update shared bindings but functions do not directly support sharing relationships.
-Linked lists (and other concrete data structures)
+Linked lists (and other concrete mutable data structures) foster sharing!

-foster sharing!

 To change the value associated with a variable x, we must bind a different value to the variable x.
-We can accomplish this by including a clause in the MEval case-split of the form:
+We can accomplish this by including a clause in the eval case-split of the form:

 ((setter?
-M) <change the environment>)

-But how do we do this?
+M) <change the environment>) But how do we do this?